12090113/outer-wilds-cubes/README.md

 # ![Cubes](thumbnail.webp)
 Build things with any Minecraft blocks on anything anywhere in the solar system, and share your creations!
+And, with the pre-release version, you can build things with your friends via the QSB multiplayer mod!

 Mouse and keyboard:
 - place the blocks with left click